czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 achieve same results as others without having to change, in order to acquire same cultural prereqs as others acquired without changing, would be cosmic justice.

-LESSON: caste system preaches resignation to one’s fate and multiculturalism preaches resentment of one’s fate
+**LESSON**: caste system preaches resignation to one’s fate and multiculturalism preaches resentment of one’s fate

 “blaming the victim.” - confuses blame with causation.
 EVIDENCE: less educated blacks moving to northern cities ruined race relations (couldn't be blamed for being born in the south)